Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/EnDAOment Circle.md

 - To ensure under represented communities have a voice in the Regen network through an equitable and just token distribution, and to build relationships with these communtites.

 ### How
+- Outreach to potentially aligned communities
 - Discerning aligned communtities
-- Outreach to aligned communities
-- Onboarding to community staking DAOs

 ### What
+- Onboarding aligned communities to community staking DAOs

 | Member | Role |
 |---|---|
 | Gijs | Lead link for EnDAOment circle |